xinhuichua/tech_series-hackathon/README.md

 ### Feature 3
 - Personalized Daily Routine and Medication Management for Seniors

-### Feature 3
-- Medication Notification for Seniors

 ## Key Technologies Used to Develop the Website
 Vue, Python, HTML